patreeceeo/old-patreeceeo.github.io/_posts/2021-07-01-de-trashing-sf-streets.md

 ![Flyer featuring an octopus holding a pint of beer and a trash picker](/assets/images/RefuseRefuseFlyer-PartyAnimal.jpg)

 In this one, Vince was planning an event in the Mission District and suggested featuring one of the neighborhood's many street murals.
+I picked the Carlos Santana mural on 19th near Mission street.

 ![Flyer featuring the likeness of Carlos Santana looking surprised/excited in front of a pile of trash](/assets/images/RefuseRefuseFlyer-Santana.jpg)